jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     ```

 ## Step 9.
 Run the scripts
-We now have an Publisher and a Recipient to create and consume our notification service.
+We now have a Publisher and a Recipient to create and consume our notification service.
 From the root of this package use the following commands to run the Publisher and the Recipient:

 ```bash
 cargo run --bin author <SEED>